 Save Money by Increasing Attic Insulation in Fort Worth

-Having the right amount of insulation in your attic can make your Fort Worth home more comfortable throughout the year.
+Having the right amount of insulation in your attic can make your Fort Worth home cozier throughout the year.
 Higher energy efficiency could also help you save money on heating and cooling costs.

-Do you have the proper amount of insulation?
+Do you have the right amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. don’t have enough insulation.
+A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was suitably insulated to today’s building code, the Boston University School of Public Health discovered it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Attic Insulation?

-You can measure existing insulation to determine if you have enough in your attic.
+You can measure existing insulation to learn if you have enough in your attic.
 If it’s shallower than 7” deep, your home is underinsulated.
 In Fort Worth, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need more attic insulation in your Fort Worth home.